brunoreis/fullStackTest/README.md

+So lets review our plan.

+1 - spend around 2 hours on the backend to fix design and implement missing sequencers 2 - require user input to enable all sequencers
+3 - add accumulator / isEven to the sequencers
+4 - add a visual hint to improve UX, enforcing the right chronological order 5 - big refactoring and docs (and reevaluating)

+13:57 - First sequence working on React.
+Another Requirement found:
+To enable Range and PartialSum, we need to require user input.

+[x] Add activated sequence name
+[x] init the sequencer
+[x] Start the list empty
+[x] implement next button

+12:52(SECOND DAY) - START
+---

 21:29 - STOP - +3 hours - I split the html into small components and added the basic behaviour for choosing a sequence and displaying it.